-This engaging gallery allows students to find out about the properties and uses of materials through objects, hands-on exhibits and computer interactives.
+Find out about the properties and uses of materials through objects, hands-on exhibits and computer interactives.

 The gallery is divided into four zones:

-Use the gallery to explore the following ideas:
+Use it to explore the following ideas:

 - Objects are made from a particular material based on its properties, including its aesthetics and cost.